SortableJS/Sortable/README.md

     // check if backing instance not null if (componentBackingInstance) {
       let options = {
-        draggable: "div" // Specifies which items inside the element should be sortable
+        draggable: "div", // Specifies which items inside the element should be sortable
         group: "shared"
       };
       Sortable.create(componentBackingInstance, options);